AlpacaTravel/import-streams/docs/crypto/crypto-encrypt.md

-# File Write Stream
+# Crypto Encrypt

-A basic read stream, wrapping fs.createWriteStream.
+A transform stream that encrypt a stream with a crypto algorithm and password

 ## Usage